dan-szabo/yii-app-bootstrap-4/README.md

 yii-app-bootstrap-4
 ===========
-yii-app-bootstrap-4 is a mixture of the Yii 2 Basic and Advanced templates with no backend / frontend separation, but with the database-based user functionality from the advanced template.
+yii-app-bootstrap-4 is a mixture of Yii 2 Basic and Advanced templates with no backend / frontend separation, but with the database-based user functionality from the advanced template.
 The other important note is that it is using Bootsrap 4 instead of Boostrap 3.
-Some additional folders ('components', 'messages') have also been added.
+Some additional folders ('components', 'messages') are also added.

 INSTALLATION
 ------------